Third Floor

 This exhibit is a comprehensive collection of musicians and bands throughout Thunder Bay’s history.

 From the earliest brass band (dating from the late 1870s) to the most modern rock group, they are all here in picture, artifact or song.
-Consult our detailed computerized database that now contains over 600 entries and continues to grow.
-It is the most comprehensive of its kind.
 Included are such well-known Thunder Bay musicians as Bobby Curtola, Paul Shaffer, The Golden Dogs, Suzanne Hou, the Fort William Male Choir, Jon Vickers, Karina Long, The Negatives, Tommy Horricks, Hugh LeCaine, Tyler Yarema, Billy Ziegel, Myrna Lorrie, Buddy DeVal, Don Grashey, Jerry Palmer, The Ryde, Rodney Brown, Cosimo Filane, Flipper Flanagan’s Flat Footed Four, and hundreds of others.

 The exhibit also includes a variety of instruments such as a beautiful, hand-crafted accordion made by Mr. Baldovin of Fort William, and an Irish lute harp circa 1809 that was brought to Canada in 1924.